rundeck/docs/docs/administration/configuration/email-settings.md

 [Grails Mail Configuration](https://gpc.github.io/grails-mail/guide/2.%20Configuration.html)

 :::tip
 For the extended configuration properties, it needs to be appended to the property prefix `grails.mail.props.<key_props>`.
-For example, to enable `startttl`, the property should be `grails.mail.props.mail.smtp.starttls.enable=true`
+For example, to enable `starttls`, the property should be `grails.mail.props.mail.smtp.starttls.enable=true`
 :::

 ## Notification email settings